 This is a guest post by Jade Scully.
 If you would like to guest post on the AirTreks Travel Blog, click here.

-At least if you’re in a car you can stop and take a time out, and you don’t have to worry about disturbing other passengers.
-On a plane, bus or train you’re pretty much stuck until you reach your destination.
+At least in a car you can stop and take a time out, and you don’t have to worry about disturbing other passengers.
+On a plane, bus, or train you’re pretty much stuck until you reach your destination.
 Planes have the additional disadvantage of being far more restricted space-wise than any of the other options, so you’re limited to the number of distractions you can bring with you.

 That doesn’t mean that you have to dose them up on Valium or rescue remedy and have them sleep through the flight.
 Flying for the first time is exciting and you should be able to indulge your children a little in this regard.